 - 1. Place the frame with a 45 degree angle between the sheets/boards in the test rig such that the corner of the sill and jamb points directly downward. - 2.
 Clamp the sheets/boards of the test rig to the frame. - 3.
 Fill staining fluid into the tray such that the depth is 60 mm measured from the top of the rebate (see figure next page). - 4.
 Leave the test for at least 45 min before the fluid is emptied.
 The fluid may be reused if stored properly. - 5.
 Air dry the frame without extra use of heat, fans etc. until all moisture has evaporated from the surface. - 6.
 Cut the corner joint diagonally with a saw such that all mortises and tenons are cut and the glue between the mortise and tenon is visible. - 7.
-The test is passed if the cut surface shows no sign of color penetration along the glue surfaces. - 8.
+The test is passed if there are no sign of leakages on the exterior surfaces of the frame and the cut surface shows no sign of color penetration along the glue surfaces. - 8.
 Log the result of the test.